GolfRider/100millionbooksQuotes/README.md

 ### [Poke the Box] - Seth Godin, 2011
 I define anxiety as experiencing failure in advance ... and if you have anxiety about initiating a project, then of course you will associate risk with failure.

+### [The Egyptian] - Mika Waltari, 1945
+"Have your gods nothing to say about this?
+In other countries it is often they who determine what is right and what wrong."
+"Right and wrong?
+Right is what we desire, and wrong is what our neighbors desire.
+That is a very simple principle that facilitates both life and statesmanship and that in my opinion differs little from the teaching of the gods in the plains.
+As I understand it, these gods hold that to be right which the wealthy desire and that wrong which the poor desire."